aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/merging-and-unmerging-cells/detect-merged-cells-in-a-worksheet/_index.md

 ---
 title: Detect Merged Cells in a Worksheet with C++
 linktitle: Detect Merged Cells
 description: Aspose.Cells is a C++ library for working with spreadsheet files.
 It supports detecting merged cells in a worksheet, making it easy for users to identify and manipulate these cells.
 This article will introduce how to use the Aspose.Cells library to detect merged cells.
 keywords: Aspose.Cells, Worksheet, Merge Cells, Detect, Identify, Operate
 type: docs
 weight: 80
 url: /cpp/detect-merged-cells-in-a-worksheet/
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 This article provides information on how to get merged cell areas in a worksheet.

 Aspose.Cells allows you to get merged cell areas in a worksheet.
 You can unmerge (split) them too.
-This article shows the simplest code using **Aspose.Cells API** to perform the task.
+This article shows the simplest code using the Aspose.Cells API to perform the task.

 {{% /alert %}}

-The component provides the [**Cells::GetMergedAreas()**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/getmergedareas/) method which can get all merged cells.
+The component provides the [**Cells::GetMergedAreas()**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/getmergedareas/) method, which retrieves all merged cells.
 The following code sample shows you how to detect merged cells in a worksheet.

 ```c++
 #include <iostream>